ucsb-cs16/ucsb-cs16.github.io/topics/waitlists.md

 That, I do not know how to do.
 For years, I beat myself up because I couldn't address this question.
 I'm starting to let myself off the hook, because it's just bigger than both of us.

 I truly wish I had a better answer.

+# Don't you have any suggestions at all?

+Ok, there are a few things that I've seen students try that sometimes work:

+* There may be UC Online courses (in particular, a few offered through UC Riverside) that might be transferrable as CMPSC 8 and/or CMPSC 16.
+* You may be able to take a CMPSC 8 or CMPSC 16 equivalent at a Community College; see [assist.org](https://assist.org) to see what might transfer.

+If you can get past 8 and/or 16, it sometimes is easier then to get into CMPSC 24 or CMPSC 40 as a non-major, because there are fewer students at that point in the pipeline that are trying.
+But I need to emphasize: there is no guarantee.

+# Is it different for CMPSC 8 and 9?

+Not that much.
+The main differences are:

+* CMPSC 8 is required for more than just CMPSC and CMPEN, so there are few more majors that might get priority.
+These change from time to time, so I won't list them here.
+* We typically offer many more seats in CMPSC 8 than in CMPSC 16 each year.
+* CMPSC 9 is intended for student in certain PSTAT majors, so they may get priority for CMPSC 9.
+Note that CMPSC 9 is not on the path towards change of major into Computer Science or Computer Engineering.

 # Disclaimer